9 Answers To Help You Fix Yellow Toenails

 Zetaclear has a lot of key natural ingredients, such as clove oil, lavender oil, jojoba oil, and tea tree oil.
 Each one of these has soothing properties and antifungal behaviors.
 Consult your doctor about the specific side effects of particular medications, and then ask him or her which distinct products they would recommend for you.

 Do Nail Gels Work?

 Be mindful of the fact that yellow toenails rarely go away by themselves.
 Nail gels are often useful in treating milder cases.
 Nonyx Nail Gel and Mycocide NS are two products that are popular.
-Mycocide NS is clinically tested and is an antimicrobial solution which penetrates a nail, killing any germs that might be causing the infection.
-Apply this product twice daily for as many as six months to your toenails.
+Mycocide NS is clinically tested and is an antimicrobial solution that penetrates a nail, killing any germs that might be causing the infection.
+Apply this product to your toenails twice daily for as long as six months.

 Nonyx Nail Gel proves to be a popular podiatrist recommendation.
-It's known to first breakdown and then clean up any buildup underneath nails.
+It's known to first break down and then clean up any buildup underneath the nails.
 By penetrating the nail plates and lowering pH levels, it promotes a healthier environment in which new nails can grow into.
 Either of these gels is more effective when done in conjunction with regular podiatrist supervision.

 Is This Something You're Able To Prevent?

-You should always wear clean socks, as well as shoes made from materials that are breathable.
-During treatment, make sure you follow all your doctor's instructions to the letter.
+You should always wear clean socks as well as shoes made from materials that are breathable.
+During treatment, make sure that you follow all your doctor's instructions to the letter.
 Don't walk barefoot in any areas that are damp and public.
-Don't share clothes, bathmats, or towels when you are healing or having a fungal infection, or if the other person has one on their own.
+Don't share clothes, bathmats, or towels when you are healing or having a fungal infection or if the other person has one.
 Clean as well as dry your toes and feet daily and thoroughly.